stylesuxx/v3xctrl/README.md

 sudo systemctl start rc-control
 ```

+#### Calibration

+##### Steering
+Steering calibration is quite straight forward, adjust min and max value according to your servo.

+Decrease the min value until your preferred position is reached or until the servo starts making noises (that is a sign that you went to far) and dial the range back a bit.

+Do the same for the max value, just increasing instead of decreasing the value.

+Make sure to adjust trim such that the servo is centered.
+You will most likely have to fine tune this value during operation, but you should be able to make raw adjustments at this point.

+##### Throttle
+**IMPORTANT:** Make sure you read the manual for your ESC, calibration for throttle differs from manufacturer to manufacturer.
+Most likely you will not have to change, min, max and idle values.
+Instead you will have to send min, idle and max values in a specific order.

 #### Auto start video stream & control

 After you have verified, that the video stream and control channel are working as expected, you can enable auto starting them on bootup: